 - Transport staff who are 'mobile', such as train drivers, do not get the same rights to breaks, but do benefit from the 48-hour average weekly limit, and must receive 'adequate rest'.
-This also applies to rail staff whose work is linked to railway timetables and ensuring continuity of rail traffic, such as signal box operators.
 Most transport staff who work at a fixed location ('non-mobile' workers in legal jargon) have full protection.

 - Mobile air transport workers are covered by the Aviation Directive.